apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 print(f"Image shape: {data.shape}")
 ```

-As you can see from the plot, the image size is very big 4000 x 6000 pixels.
+As you can see from the plot, the image size is very large 4000 x 6000 pixels.
 Usually we downsize images before passing to the neural network because that
 greatly speeds up the training time.
 It is also customary to make slight
 modifications to the images to improve generalization.
 That is why we add
 transformations to our data in a process called Data Augmentation.

 You can augment data in MXNet using `transforms`.
+For a complete list of all
+the available transformations in MXNet check out [this link.](https://mxnet.apache.org/versions/1.6/api/python/docs/api/gluon/data/vision/transforms/index.html)
+It is very common to use more than one transform per image, and it is also
+common to do that sequentially.
+To this end we use the `transforms.Compose` class.
+This class is very useful to create a transformation pipeline of for your images.

-You have to compose two
+You have to compose two different transformation pipelines, one for training
-different
-transformation pipelines, one for training and the other one for validations and
+and the other one for validating and testing.
+This is because each pipeline
+serves different pursposes.
+We need to downsize, convert to tensor and normalize
-testing.
-This is because we don't need to randomly flip or add color jitter to
+images across all the different datsets, however, we don't need to randomly flip
-the images you will be classifying later on.
+or add color jitter to the validation/test images since you don't need that for
+predicting.

 ```{.python .input}
 # Import transforms as compose a series of transformations to the images